emmett-framework/emmett/docs/dal.md

     return dict(posts=posts)
 ```

-The above code is quite simple: the `post_by()` function list posts from a specific author.
+The above code is quite simple: the `post_by()` function lists posts from a specific author.
-Let's reconstruct what we done in those simple lines:
+Let's retrace what we done in those simple lines:

 * we added an *sqlite* database to our application, stored on file *storage.sqlite*
 * we defined the *Post* model and its properties, which will create a *posts* table